 Her practice Shape founded in 2004 with Richard Peckham ASLA contributed to the All London Green Grid in 2011, leading the Framework for Brent Valley & Barnet Plateau.
-Bridget was a CABE Enabler in 2009, advising Sheffield Homes on development of their play & open space strategy.
-She led an EU funded study in designing out crime in outdoor space / river corriders for Groundwork in 2006.
+Bridget was a CABE Enabler in 2009, advising Sheffield Homes on development of their play and open space strategy.
+She led an EU funded study in designing out crime in outdoor space / river corridors for Groundwork in 2006.
 She established one of the UK’s first Business Improvement Districts in Waterloo, and led their public realm projects from 2001-2007, where she sat on the Central London Partnerships panels briefing Jan Gehl’s walking study of London and the Legible London wayfinding system alongside SBEG in.
-She became an HLF expert advisor 1998-2001, based on groundbreaking public realm work in Llandudno removing guardrailing and improving pedestrian movement.
+She became an HLF expert advisor 1998-2001, based on ground-breaking public realm work in Llandudno removing guard railing and improving pedestrian movement.

-Built Environment Expert, The Design Council
+Built Environment Expert, Design Council UK, Partner, Shape Landscape Architecture

 – PhD Sociology, City University July 2015

 “The Queen Elizabeth Olympic Park: Whose Values, Whose Benefits?
-Investigating Ethnic Minority Under-Representation in Uk Parks”
+Investigating Ethnic Minority Under-Representation in UK Parks”

 Bridget’s empirical research work is mainly directed at interrogating the relationship between whiteness in the built environment professions, and ethnic minority under representation in parks and greenspaces in the UK.
 She is working to address ongoing health inequality relating to lack of culturally inclusive approaches to park and public realm design.
 Other research interests relate to environmental justice, co – design, and community engagement.